Connect with us

 Volvo says its team from Sweden and South Korea worked with Finnish hydraulic cylinders maker Norrhydro in the research project, leveraging an idea born out of academic alliances.

-“This innovation enables Volvo CE to offer its customers a truly unique electro-hydraulic solution, pushing fuel efficiency to new levels, says Lars Stenqvist, CTO Volvo Group.
+“This innovation enables Volvo CE to offer its customers a truly unique electro-hydraulic solution, pushing fuel efficiency to new levels, says Lars Stenqvist, CTO of Volvo Group.

 “It’s demonstrating the passion of our engineers to bring forward customer-oriented solutions that will drive the transformation towards net-zero emissions operations.”